Increasing positive monoids of ordered fields are FF-monoids: From Puiseux Monoids to Positive Monoids

 \begin{proposition} Let $P$ be a positive monoid of an Archimedean ordered field.
 Then $P$ is strongly increasing if and only if every submonoid of $P$ is increasing. \end{proposition}

-Proposition~\ref{prop:strongly increasing iff hereditarily increasing} constitutes another property holding for positive monoids of an Archimedean ordered field that will no longer be true if we drop the Archimedean condition.
-In fact, both implications might fail if the ambient field is not Archimedean.
+The above proposition yields another property holding for positive monoids of an Archimedean ordered field that will no longer be true if we drop the Archimedean condition.
+In fact, both implications might fail if the ambient ordered field is not Archimedean.
 The next two examples shed light on this observation.

-\begin{example} Let $\rr(X)$ be the field of rational functions regarded as an ordered field with the nonnegative cone given in Example~\ref{ex:non-Archimedean field of fractions}.
+\begin{example} Let $\rr(X)$ be the field of rational functions regarded as an ordered field with the positive cone given in Example~\ref{ex:non-Archimedean field of fractions}.
 Consider its positive monoids

 Note that $P$ is strongly increasing in $\rr(X)$ and $P'$ is a submonoid of $P$.
 We verify now that $P'$ is not increasing.
 Since $X^3 \notin \langle X + nX^2 \mid n \in \nn \rangle$, it is an atom of $P'$.
 Take $n \in \nn$ and $\alpha, \alpha_1, \dots, \alpha_n \in \nn_0$ such that